simonpcouch/simonpcouch/README.md

 #### 🐥 Say hi!

-If you're interested in trainings/workshops/talks about R, the tidyverse, or tidymodels, please get in touch!
-I'm a [certified](https://education.rstudio.com/trainers/people/couch+simon/) tidyverse trainer.

 Please feel to reach out [by email](mailto:simonpatrickcouch@gmail.com).
 I've written a bit more about what I work on on my [website](https://simonpcouch.com) and my [blog](https://simonpcouch.com/blog/).